DMOJ/docs/docs/judge/installation.md

 This installation guide is for Linux based machines (WSL included).
-For installation on Windows click [here](windows_installation).
+For installation on, Windows see the [Windows install instructions](windows_installation).

 ## Installing the prerequisite